SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/Scientific_Visualizations_QS.md

 * [Pixabay](https://pixabay.com/): Free downloadable images, no account required.
 * [The Integration and Application Network (IAN) at UMCES](https://ian.umces.edu/): 1000’s of free environmentally relevant vector graphics.
 Account required to download images.
-* [BioRender](https://biorender.com/): Free life science icons available via a web-based browser.
+* [BioRender](https://biorender.com/): Free life science icons available.
 Account required to download images.

 **If you would like to discuss developing a visualization using the listed software options, or are interested in exploring software not shown here, please contact [cyberhelp@sesync.org](mailto:cyberhelp@sesync.org).**